Humira, Rituxan top list of U.S. drugs with biggest price increases -report

 It was the first such annual report by the Boston-based research group, which assesses the cost-effectiveness of drugs.

-Other top treatments by spending that were called out included Pfizer Inc's PFE.N pain drug Lyrica, Gilead Sciences Inc's GILD.O HIV drug Truvada, Amgen Inc's AMGN.O cancer drug Neulasta, Eli Lilly & Co's LLY.N erectile dysfunction drug Cialis and Biogen Inc's BIIB.O multiple sclerosis treatment Tecfidera.
+Other top treatments by spending that were called out in the report were Pfizer Inc's PFE.N pain drug Lyrica, Gilead Sciences Inc's GILD.O HIV drug Truvada, Amgen Inc's AMGN.Owhite blood cell booster Neulasta, Eli Lilly & Co's LLY.N erectile dysfunction drug Cialis and Biogen Inc's BIIB.O multiple sclerosis treatment Tecfidera.

 U.S. drug prices are tough to pin down.
 Companies may provide list prices, but they also negotiate discounts and after-market rebates with purchasers and their representatives such as pharmacy benefit managers, health insurers, employers, and government and state health coverage programs.